-For a while the kids have been asking to make Terrariums, so I have been on the look out for suitable Jars.
-This week we came across these square ones in a supermarket, which we decided would be perfect for what the kids had in mind.
-I initially suggested that they gathered some moss for the base of their little gardens, but apparently that’s what grown-ups do in theirs, so I got talked into taking them to the local garden centre for psychedelic gravel instead!
+For a while the kids have been asking to make bottle gardens, so I have been on the look out for suitable Jars.
+This week we came across these square ones, which are perfect for what the kids have in mind.
+I initially suggested that they gathered some moss for the base of their little bottle gardens, but apparently that’s what grown-ups do in theirs, so I got talked into taking them to the local garden centre for psychedelic gravel instead!

 In our kitchen we have a windowsill on which we

-dump collect interesting bits and pieces that we have found; fossils, bones and bits of bark feature prominently, so this was a perfect opportunity to find some of them a more permanent home.
-The kids then got down to work.
+dump collect interesting bits and pieces that we have found.
+Fossils, bones and bits of bark feature prominently, so this was a perfect opportunity to find some of them a more permanent home.

-My daughter’s theme is Guinea Pig Heaven.
+My daughter’s theme for her bottle garden is Guinea Pig Heaven.
 It’s not clear from the photos but there’s lots of little gems and beads hidden within her landscape.
 She is absolutely delighted with it, and apparently the cat isn’t dreaming about eating the little rodent, despite how it may look!

-My son’s theme is a Beast’s Lair.
+My son’s bottle garden theme is a Beast’s Lair.
 This is obvious, apparently, from the large fossilised shark tooth (aka beast’s tooth), that is stabbing through the little vole skull in the foreground.
+(Charming I know!
+He has a selection of skulls he kept from when we dissected owl pellets).
 The floor of the lair is scattered with Fool’s gold.
 My son is equally pleased with his creation, and both are proudly displayed in their bedrooms.